ueberdosis/tiptap/docs/guide/collaborative-editing.md

 yarn add @tiptap/extension-collaboration yjs y-websocket
 ```

-And then register the WebSocket provider with tiptap:
+And then register the WebSocket provider with Tiptap:

 ```js
 import { Editor } from '@tiptap/core'